TradingAppStoreAdmin/TradingAppStoreExamples-Python/README.md

     if error_machine_auth == 0:
         print("Access Granted")
 ```

-## DLL Inputs
-The DLL must have 2 input values:
-* string productID :    SKU of the product that was self generated above.
-* bool debug :          set to True if you are testing to use Debug licenses distributed by the vendor portal.
-SET TO FALSE FOR RELEASE OR ELSE ANYONE WILL HAVE ACCESS TO YOUR PRODUCT

 ## DLL Return Values
 The DLL will return various error values based on numerous factors.
 It is up to your application how to handle them.